syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## Item Template

 You can customize the content of `StepViewItem` by using ItemTemplate property.
 The following example shows how to use ItemTemplate, StepViewItem’s content is customized with DataTemplate.
-The value of item template is assigned to image path where it has been modified for a customized look and the content always same for entire stepview item.
+The value of item template is assigned to image path where it has been modified for a customized look and the content always same for entire `StepViewItem`.

 {% highlight xaml %}